Lake County Government Service Modifications, Relief Measures, and Facility Closures

 Questions?
 Submit a help ticket 24 hours a day or call the office at 847-377-2323 from 8:30 a.m. to 5 p.m.

 All Lake County Board and Committee Meetings are currently being held remotely via Zoom.
 Please visit our calendar section for details and agenda information.

-Many regularly scheduled meetings have been canceled, and meetings that are held will be limited to agenda items necessary to ensure that essential functions and services can be carried out.
-Meetings will be live-streamed at lakecounty.tv, and on cable television (Comcast channels 18 or 30, depending where you live, and AT&T UVerse Channel 99).
+Meetings will be live-streamed at lakecounty.tv, and on cable television (Comcast channels 18 or 30, depending on where you live, and AT&T UVerse Channel 99).

 Learn how to submit public comment for remote meetings